Dalton Grant: Biography

 He was later inducted into the London Youth Games Hall of Fame in 2011.

-Personal life

 He was a board director of the London 2012 Olympic bid team and he was also a captain of the Great Britain & NI team.
 Grant was appointed president of the South of England Athletics Association for 2010–2011.
 Dalton has set up the Dalton Grant Academy in Trinidad and Tobago.
 He is also a patron of Mossbourne Academy.